minh-hahaha/Mass-General-Brigham-Web-App/readme.md

 ## 📝 License

-This project is developed for Mass General Brigham healthcare system.
-Please refer to the project maintainers for licensing information.

-## 👥 Team

-This application was developed by a team of software engineering students as part of a healthcare technology project for Mass General Brigham.
+This application was developed by a team of software engineering students for CS3733 at WPI as part of a project in collaboration with Mass General Brigham.

-## 🆘 Support

-For technical support or questions about the application, please contact the development team or refer to the individual package README files for specific technical details.

----

-**Note**: This application is designed specifically for Mass General Brigham healthcare facilities and includes sensitive healthcare data.
-Please ensure proper security protocols are followed when deploying or modifying the application.